V-MalM/CA-Hazardous-air-pollutants---An-analysis/README.md

 | Standard Deviation | 13.62156       | 15.968621          | 11.348834              | 14.876403          |
 | Maximum Value      | 20000.000000   | 9051.100000        | 1112.300000            | 9051.100000        |

-**<span class="underline">Data Visualization</span>**
+**Data Visualization**

 As stated above the dataset was subcategorized into 2, Carbon based HAP and Non-carbon-based HAP.
-Using matplotlib, we have a bar plot/ chart with an overlapping line plot/ chart of the 2 subcategories for the state of California from 1990-2017.
+Using matplotlib, we have a bar plot with an overlapping line plot of the 2 subcategories for the state of California from 1990-2017.
 The average HAP levels of the of the data were used for this analysis.